About

 I am a PhD student in Carnegie Mellon’s Statistics and Data Science department.
 In May 2024, I graduated magna cum laude from Pomona College with a double major in mathematics and philosophy.
 At Pomona, I primarily worked with Jo Hardin, conducting research in both statistical genomics and data science ethics pedagogy.

 Outside of research, I really enjoy teaching statistics and data science.
-So far, I have been a graduate TA for 36-600: Overview of Statistical Learning and Modeling, and a Head TA for 36-226: Introduction to Statistical Inference at Carnegie Mellon This summer, I will be a TA for the Carnegie Mellon Sports Analytics Summer Camp and instruct some early lectures on data analysis in R with my cohort-mate, Erin Franke.
-At Pomona, I served as a peer mentor for various mathematics and statistics courses, as well as a writing course and an introductory genetics course.
+This Fall, I will be the TA for 36-707: Regression Analysis, the introduction to regression and data analysis for first-year PhD students in Statistics & Data Science at Carnegie Mellon.
+Previously, I have been a TA for the Carnegie Mellon Sports Analytics Summer Camp where I co-led some early lectures on data analysis in R with my cohort-mate, Erin Franke, a Head TA for 36-226: Introduction to Statistical Inference, and a graduate TA for 36-600: Overview of Statistical Learning and Modeling.
+At Pomona, I served as a peer mentor for various mathematics and statistics courses, as well as a first-year writing course and an introductory genetics course.

 Another primary interest of mine is philosophy, particularly (feminist) philosophy of science, ethics, and (social) epistemology.
 I hope to stay engaged in philosophy and, with that, work to better understand and grapple with the ethical dimensions of statistical technologies while completing my PhD.